Arthur-Fedotiev/fintess-tracker-api/fitness-tracker-api_specs.md

 - Get single workout
 - Create new workout
   - Authenticated users only
-  - Only the owner or an admin can create a course for a bootcamp
-  - Publishers can create multiple courses
+  - Must have the role "admin"
 - Update workout
   - Authenticated users only
   - Must have the role "admin"